data54/BannerlordMods/SortParty/ReadMe.txt

 MountedAsc MeleeAsc UnitNameAsc None None - Infantry Archers MeleeCavalry RangedCavalry MountedAsc MeleeDesc UnitNameAsc None None - Archers Infantry RangedCavalry MeleeCavalry MountedAsc MeleeAsc TierDesc UnitNameAsc None - Infantry Archers MeleeCavalry RangedCavalry (each group is ordered by tier desc and each tier is alphabetized)

-If you're looking to test custom sorts you'll want to avoid cycling your sort type in game before clicking the load button or restarting the game

----------------Config toggles-------------------------
-The following settings should have a value of either true or false:
-EnableAutoSort - turns the autosort when you open/close the party screen on/off EnableHotkey - turns the CTRL-SHIFT-S hotkey that will sort your party on/off EnableRecruitUpgradeSortHotkey - turns the CTRL-SHIFT-R hotkey that will sort with upgradeable/recruitable units at the top on/off
-EnableSortTypeCycleHotkey - turns the CTRL+SHIFT+- hotkey that will cycle sort types on/off CavalryAboveFootmen - self explanatory MeleeAboveArchers - self explanatory
-HideUIWidgets - This will hide the UI widgets if you just want the hotkey functionality

-Debug - Don't turn this on unless you want to see a ton of random messages